whoisdatacenter/Leads_Generation_API/Contributing Guide/Contributing Guide.md

 # Contributing to the Expiring-Feeds-API Project

-Thank you for your interest in contributing to our Leads_Generation_API project!
+Thank you for your interest in contributing to our Proxy_Removed__API project!
 This project aims to create a comprehensive and accessible list of expiring domains available through our API.
 Contributions from the community are essential to keep our database rich, current, and useful for everyone.

 # How to Contribute
 __